Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 However, the novel coronavirus that causes COVID-19 does not do a good job of infecting macrophages, so vaccination against it, or infection with it, should not lead to ADE.
 No evidence of an allergic reaction caused by ADE called a Th2 reaction have been seen.

 In fact, studies of coronavirus vaccines show they prompt the body to make a specific kind of antibody called a neutralizing antibody, which is likely to “outcompete” other antibodies against COVID-19, including those made by the body after someone has had COVID-19.
 In other words, getting vaccinated to promote the development of neutralizing antibodies is likely the best way to ensure protection without ADE.

 Long-term problems: No one has had the vaccine in their body for more than about a year (as of spring 2021), so the honest answer is we don’t know yet if these vaccines cause long-term problems.
 Only time and accurate tracking will tell for sure; scientists have to look for unusual patterns of disease in groups of vaccinated people.

 That’s why everyone who gets vaccinated is being encouraged to track and report any symptoms they may feel in the short and long term, and to tell their health provider.

-FACT: The COVID-19 vaccines do not contain a live or whole coronavirus, microchips, tracer technology, fetal tissue, stem cells, mercury, aluminum, luciferase, the Mark of the Beast, pork products or preservatives
+FACT: The COVID-19 vaccines do not contain a live or whole coronavirus, microchips, tracer technology, fetal tissue, stem cells, mercury, aluminum, luciferase, latex, the Mark of the Beast, pork products or preservatives

 Myth and fears: All of these things, and more, have been mentioned in claims that we’ve seen on the internet, or heard about from people who contacted us.
 People who hear these claims may be worried about health effects, being tracked wherever they go, or even faith-related problems.